The qualified small employer health reimbursement arrangement (QSEHRA) is a strong choice for many small businesses looking to offer health benefits.

 The next open enrollment will take place November 1, 2019, to December 15, 2019.

 After this deadline, individuals will need to experience a qualifying life event in order to trigger a special enrollment period (SEP).
-At this time, becoming newly eligible for a QSEHRA isn’t a qualifying life event.
-However, in 2020, all individuals newly eligible for a QSEHRA will have access to an SEP in order to purchase individual health insurance.
+Becoming newly eligible for a QSEHRA will be a qualifying life event beginning in 2020, so employees whose company is offering a brand-new QSEHRA will have 60 days to purchase individual health insurance.

 Deadlines for submitting reimbursement requests